Slavazar/laravel-short-urls/README.md

 # Laravel test application
-The application creates short URLs
+The application creates short URLs and saves in DB